The PACES Program

 - PACES has an integrated model, which reinforces positive, individualized interventions, that are a part of each student's Individual Treatment Plan, and include:

-- An Individual Treatment/Behavior Intervention Plan
+- An Individual Treatment/Behavior Intervention Plan;

-- Individual, structured, positive behavioral interventions, developed to meet each student's unique needs
+- Individual, structured, positive behavioral interventions, developed to meet each student's unique needs;

-- 12-week collaborative treatment planning meetings
+- 12-week collaborative treatment planning meetings;

-PACES students and their families benefit from:
+PACES students & their parents

 - On-campus family meetings and therapeutic resources to address family dynamics and provide and share ideas related to behavioral assistance in the home;